 A number of streams flow through the mountains of the Judean Desert towards the Dead Sea, sweeping with them unique minerals that enrich the water with exclusive materials and properties.
 One can hike along any of these streams (Zeelim, Mishmar, and Dragot) during most of the year as the trails are all clearly marked [by the Society for the Reservation of Nature].
 In winter one should check the weather forecast to avoid desert floods.
 These streams offer the desert wildlife and hikers touring the desert a true oasis.

 The Dead Sea was an important historic crossroad connecting famous sites such as Masada, famous for its unique heroic story, and the Caves of Qumran where the hidden scrolls were discovered.

-Floating on the surface of the Dead Sea water has become its most famous attraction; however, you will find along the shores of the Dead Sea plenty of sport activities such as riding camels, jeep tours, biking, walking paths or extreme mountain climbing and rappelling.
+Floating on the surface of the Dead Sea water has become its most famous attraction; however, you will find along the shores of the Dead Sea plenty of sports activities such as riding camels, jeep tours, biking, walking paths, or extreme mountain climbing and rappelling.
 Most activities can be combined with a field lunch and camping under the desert stars.